About the Magnes

 The Magnes and the University

-The Magnes is a part of the Division of Arts and Humanities at the University of California, Berkeley.
+The Magnes is a museum in the Division of Arts & Humanities at the University of California, Berkeley.

 The Magnes Museum Foundation promotes the well being of the Magnes Collection at the University of California, Berkeley.
-The Foundation holds an endowment on behalf of The Magnes Collection.
-It funds special projects and contributes annually to The Magnes Collection.
+The Foundation holds an endowment on behalf of the Magnes, contributing funds annually and for special projects.

 Latest News